bossanova808/MediaCopier/Readme.md

 You should have Python 3 (tested with 3.12) and pip installed.

-Clone/download this repo, and `cd` into the project's root folder.
+Clone/download this repo.

+The easiest way to get going is to use `pipx` to install the project in editable form, as this takes care of dealing with the requirements/virtual environments etc.

+`pipx install -e mediacopier`

+...where `mediacopier` is a directory containg the repo's contents.

-Create a new virtual environment then install the MediaCopier project in editable form, like so:
+Or, if you prefer to use traditional Python virtual environments, then `cd` into the project's root folder and create a new virtual environment, then install the MediaCopier project in editable form, like so:

 ```bash
 python -m venv .venv